ToraKH/EggTimer/readme.md

 # Egg timer
 This is a timer for how long you should boil you eggs based on if you want them hard, soft or runny.
-OBS!
+WARNING!
 If you're not on the browser the whole time, the timer will not compute correctly!
 ## Author
 Tora K. Homme